What is Cybersecurity?

 Why does it matter?

-Businesses with a strong cybersecurity plan are able to identify and mitigate risks and respond to threats and attacks, allowing them to reduce downtime and costs often associated with a cyber attack.
+Businesses with a strong cybersecurity plan are able to identify and mitigate risks and respond to threats and attacks, to reduce downtime and costs often associated with a cyber attack.

 Where will it take me?

-Cybersecurity planning will raise the role of security in an organization, allowing you to ensure that all employees, including business leaders, take part in keeping your data, devices, applications, and processes protected from disruption.
+Cybersecurity planning raises the role of security in an organization, to ensure that all employees, including business leaders, take part in keeping data, devices, applications and processes protected from disruption.

 Cybersecurity Planning and Cyber Resiliency